 Looking to collaborate?

-I'm looking for skills in molecular biology, transcriptomics, neurodegenerative disease models, electrophysiology, autoimmunity.
+I'm looking for skills in molecular biology, transcriptomics, neurodegenerative disease models, lipid metabolism and autoimmunity.